boolean-uk/cs-lists-exemplar/README.md

 console.log("Countdown list", list);
 ```

-The `console.log`, above, produces the linked list shown in Figure 3.
+`console.log("Countdown list", list)` produces the linked list shown in Figure 2.

 ![](./assets/countdownLinkedList.png)

-_Figure 3: The countdown linked list_
+_Figure 2: The countdown linked list_

 `makeCountDown` shows the general approach for creating a linked list - first, we create a node to hold some data, then we form the list by linking that node to another by updating their `next` reference.

 Now, if we want to print the list, we just need to traverse the _next_ references: